chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 chef-automate config show > applied_config.toml
 ```

 Modify `applied_config.toml`, remove the elastic search config, and set the config.
 Set `applied_config.toml` on all the frontend nodes manually.
 As the removal of config is not supported from the bastion.
-Use the below command to set the config manually.
+Use the below command to set the config manually on each Frontend node.

 ```bash
 chef-automate config set applied_config.toml